Andrew East: Jacksonville Jaguars

 On June 14, 2018, East signed with the Jacksonville Jaguars.
 He was waived on July 31, 2018.

 Memphis Express

 On November 9, 2018, East was allocated to the Memphis Express.

 Washington Redskins

 On December 15, 2018, East was signed by the Washington Redskins after long snapper Nick Sundberg was placed on injured reserve due to a back injury.
 He was waived on August 2, 2019.

 He announced his retirement in a video on his family’s YouTube channel on February 25, 2022.

 Personal life

 East is married to Olympic gymnast and gold medalist Shawn Johnson.
 East and Johnson were engaged on July 24, 2015, at Wrigley Field during a Chicago Cubs game, and were married on April 16, 2016, in Franklin, Tennessee.
 The couple live in Nashville, Tennessee.
-They have two children, a daughter who was born in October 2019 and a son who was born in July 2021.
+They have three children.

 East competed on season 13 and 14 of American Ninja Warrior.

+In 2022, East and his wife joined the ownership group of Angel City FC of the National Women's Soccer League.